lsoehn/lod/README.md

 This extension comes with a range configurations for analyses, tests, and automatic fixes that work with the tools listed in its Composer dev requirements.
 All dev requirements should be installed at project level.

-All examples given here assume that tests are executed from the root folder of a TYPO3 project and this extension is located in the `packages` folder for development purposes.
+All examples given here assume that these tools are executed from the root folder of a TYPO3 project and this extension is located in the `packages` folder for development purposes.

 ### PHPStan